alexmarqs/gramoco-cli/README.md

 In the downloaded zip folder you will find the executable file and a config file `gramoco.config.json`.
 In the config file you will need to fill in the following properties: ```INSTAGRAM_ACCESS_TOKEN``` and ```INSTAGRAM_ACCOUNT_ID```.
 You can find the instructions to get these values in the [SETUP.md](./SETUP.md) file.

+## TODO 📝

+- [ ] Right now we are keeping the data in memory and then writing it to a file.
+This is not a good practice for large amounts of data (which may be not the case for most users).
+We should write the data to a file as soon as we get it from the API using streams.
+Add some tests to check the performance of the app.